-You should consider getting a good pair of driving shoes for three reasons.
+You should consider getting a good pair of driving shoes for four reasons.
 First, they have a rubber sole that provides good traction so your feet stay on the pedals.
 Second, the soles are thin enough that you can "feel" the pedals and sense what the car is doing.
-Third, most driving shoes are really boots and the leather over your ankle provides some protection against fire.
+Third, most driving shoes are really boots and the leather over your ankle provides some protection.
+Fourth, they're smaller than standard shoes or sneakers and fit between the pedals more comfortably.

-Tires
+• Tires

-There are all-season street tires, performance street tires (often called V or Z-rated tires and typically installed on sports cars), street-legal track tires (often called "R" compound tires as in R1's or A302R's, generically "sticky tires" or "track tires"), and race-only slicks.
+There are (1) all-season street tires, (2) performance streetable track and competition tires (often called Y or Z-rated tires) and typically installed on sports cars like Michelin Pilot Sport Cup 2, Pirelli PZero or Dunlop Sport Maxx, (3) track and competition only tires (often called R compound tires) as in Toyo R888's and RA1's, Yokohama Advan, and (4) race-only slicks like Hoosiers, Pirellis.
 A common misconception is that you need to have sticky tires to have fun at the track.
 Nothing is further from the truth.
-Sticky tires simply make it more difficult to learn the handling characteristics of your car.
-If you think you are addicted to this driver's Ed stuff, please use the standard performance-oriented street tires for at least a couple of seasons before considering track tires.
+Sticky tires simply make it more difficult to learn the handling characteristics of your car because they don't talk back to you like street tires do.
+If you think you are addicted to this Driver's Ed stuff, please use the standard performance-oriented street tires for at least a couple of seasons before considering track tires.

 There are multitudes of opinions about the hot set-up for every wheel/tire budget.
-Ask many questions of the experienced drivers and develop your own opinion in due time.
+Ask many questions of the experienced drivers or your instructor and develop your own opinion in over time.